Infrared heating running costs.

 What are the running costs of infrared heating?
 Infrared is a very energy efficient form of heating because it is heating people and objects, to create a warmed thermal mass, and not trying to heat the air, this will be warmed as a secondary effect, plus by using the latest technology and quality materials our panels will ensure outstanding and efficient performance.

 As with any form of heating, running costs will vary depending on the construction of the building, the quality of insulation, and the natural heat retention properties of the building.
 Infrared heating works best when it can be on for a few hour at a time.
-We start with the calculation of 50 watts per square meters but will increase this to around 75 watts per square meter for a cold property or where a faster warm up time is required.
+We start with the calculation of 50 watts per square meters but will increase this to around 75 watts per square meter for a colder property or where a faster warm up time is required.